MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-3.md

 ## Conclusion
-Nmap NSE is powerful tool, if learn how to use this, then you will be able to discover, enumerate, exploit a target easily.
+Nmap NSE is powerful tool, if you know how to use this, then you will be able to discover, enumerate, exploit a target easily.